 Watch a short introduction video for Ally for D2L/Brightspace

-Spartan Ally Lunch and Learn sessions will be held weekly starting August 19th.
-To register for a session please fill out the Spartan Ally Lunch and Learn registration.
-Group training sessions can be requested through the MSU IT Help Desk, number and email listed below.
+Group and individual consultations and training sessions can be requested through the MSU IT Help Desk, number and email listed below.

 For additional questions and support, contact the MSU IT Help Desk at (517)432.6200 or email IThelp@msu.edu.